awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_AWS_Resource_Optimization/5_EC2_computer_opt.md

 You can enable AWS Compute Optimizer across your AWS Organization and filter the recommendations by AWS Accounts, AWS resource (EC2 instances, EBS volumes, Auto Scaling groups or Lambda functions), and AWS regions.

+{{% notice note %}}
-> **NOTE:** If you have just installed the CloudWatch agent on your instances it may take a couple of days for AWS Compute Optimizer to start providing updated recommendations.
+If you have just installed the CloudWatch agent on your instances it may take a couple of days for AWS Compute Optimizer to start providing updated recommendations.
 You may not see the memory data during the first checks.
+{{% /notice %}}

-During the steps below we will review some AWS Computer Optimizer examples and how the recommendations are affected by having an additional datapoint from the EC2 instance memory utilization.
+During the steps below we will review some AWS Computer Optimizer examples and how the recommendations are affected by having an additional data point from the EC2 instance memory utilization.

 1. Navigate to the **AWS Compute Optimizer** page.